puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 Geppetto is an integrated development environment for Puppet.
 In other words, it is a simplified toolset for developing and integrating Puppet modules and manifests.

 Built on Eclipse, Geppetto provides a puppet manifest editor that supplies syntax highlighting, content assistance, error tracing/debugging, and code completion features.
-It also includes a puppet module editor and an interface to the [Puppet Forge](http://forge.puppetlabs.com/), which enable you to create projects from existing modules on the Forge as well as to easily upload your custom modules directly to the Forge.
+It also includes a puppet module editor and an interface to the [Puppet Forge](http://forge.puppetlabs.com/), which enable you to create projects from existing modules on the Forge, as well as to easily upload your custom modules directly to the Forge.

 Geppetto is even integrated with GitHub (Git) and with Subversion (SVN) via Eclipse Subversive.
 This means you can manage your projects' version control from within Geppetto.
 You can also compare versions of your code side-by-side, complete with highlighting, code validation, syntax error parsing, and expression troubleshooting.